Key Highlights

 Select Appropriate Lifting Equipment for Project Needs

 - Type of Lift: Different projects may require various lifting solutions, such as cranes, hoists, or forklifts.
-Evaluate the nature of the lift needed based on the environment and the characteristics of the load.
+Assess the nature of the lift needed based on the environment and the characteristics of the load.

 Implement Safety Protocols for Lifting Equipment Usage